mattdowdell/invaders/README.md

 ## Tasks

 - Gameplay
-    - Alien deletion should increase the speed of the alien movement.
-        - TODO: this needs tuning
     - Lasers should erode bunkers.
     - Aliens should be able to fire lasers.
         - TODO: add support for bidirectional lasers.
     - Up to 3 alien lasers may exist at a time.
     - Alien lasers that hit the cannon should remove a life and reset cannon to initial location.
+        - If alien lasers hit the cannon with no lives remaining, the game should end.
+    - Aliens that collide with the connon should end the game.
     - Store hiscores in `${XDG_CACHE_HOME}/invaders/hiscores.toml` and load on start.
-    - Add start screen.
+    - Add game over screen.
 - Handle `Ctrl+Z` (`SIGSTOP`/`SIGCONT`).
     - Probably worth handling `SIGINT` properly as well.